-Once we’ve completed the referral process we’ll schedule your first visit to a program day at Krempels Center, during which you can spend as much of the day as you want observing and/or taking part in the program.
+Once we’ve gathered initial information from you, we will schedule your first visit to a program day at Krempels Center, during which you can spend as much of the day as you want observing and/or taking part in the program.
 We’ll help you structure your day to attend groups of interest and make sure you meet staff and other members.
-Many people are nervous as they take this step.
-We make sure to “meet you where you’re at” and provide you with support from fellow members and staff who are sensitive to your concerns and challenges.
-Please don’t hesitate to share your concerns with us so that we can help to ensure the success of your visit.

 Completing the Process

-During and/or after your first visit we’ll talk with you to get feedback about your experience and to set up another visit to observe the program.
-After your second visit, we hope you will decide to become a member.
-If you decide to become a member, we’ll work together to complete the new member application.
+If you are interested in becoming a member, we’ll work together to complete the new member application.
 We are aware that, for many brain injury survivors, completing paperwork can be a daunting task.
-We try to keep the process as simple as possible, while still getting you and the Krempels Center the information needed to ensure your success and safety in our program.
+We keep the process as simple as possible.

 I will always come here because I learn so much.
 I feel welcome here.
 The learning rewires my brain.
 Lyn

 [Krempels Center] encourages me to expand my horizons, challenge myself and make new friends.
 Robyn

 [Krempels Center offers a] great opportunity to spend time with people who have similar disabilities; where members encourage each other to improve and celebrate each other’s accomplishments.
 Tom